 Zachry Wheeler, A Bio of Sorts

-The first thing I can say about my writing backstory is that I never intended to be a writer.
-I went to college to become an accountant, and I really wish there was a punchline to follow that statement.
-Nope, I actually wanted to be an accountant.
-No offense to accountants, but your career choice is soul-crushingly boring.
-I made it through half the curriculum before switching my major to Computer Information Systems.
-Luckily, all of my accounting classes counted as elective credit, so it wasn’t a giant waste of time.
-I remember sitting in a Cost Accounting class thinking, “If this what my life will be like, I might as well end it now.”
-Thank goodness I had the keen insight to switch to a more exciting career path in, um … programming.
+The first thing I can say about my writing history is that I never intended to be a writer.
+I went to college to become an accountant, and I wish there was a punchline to follow that statement.
+I made it through half the curriculum before caving to boredom and switching to Computer Science (no offense to the ledger jockeys).
+Luckily, all of my classes counted as elective credit, so it wasn’t a giant waste of time.
+I remember sitting in class thinking, “If this what my life will be like, I might as well end it now.”
+Thank goodness I had the keen insight to switch to a more exciting career in, um … programming.

-I graduated from Appalachian State University in 1999 with a BSBA degree in CIS.
-Yes, I left college with a computer degree months before Y2K (talk about lucking into a trajectory).
-At the time, companies were giving away competitive IT jobs to anyone who could spell “computer.”
-Coupled with a cum laude status, I was off to the money-making races.
-I even had the extreme foresight (total batshit luck) to teach myself web development as it was gaining momentum.
-In other words, I oopsie-doodle back-flipped into a lucrative career.
+I graduated in the late 90’s.
+Yup, I left college with a computer degree right before Y2K.
+At the time, big-tech companies were handing out jobs to anyone who could spell “computer.”
+I also had the extreme foresight (blind-ass luck) to teach myself web development as it was gaining momentum.
+I oopsie-doodle back-flipped into a solid career.

-This is why I can say that I have been writing professionally for longer than I have been a writer.
-A strange statement to digest, so I’ll give you a minute (cue Jeopardy theme).
-It took me a while to realize that programming was writing.
-Plus, coding gave me the tools to develop my own writing platforms.
-I own and operate numerous online ventures, including BrewChief.com and The Herrington Post.
-I crafted a unique situation where I didn’t need to hone a writing rep. I had the next best thing: a killer web presence.
+This is why I can say that I have been writing professionally for longer than I’ve been a writer.
+It took me a while to realize that coding was writing, which also gave me the tools to develop my own writing platforms.
+I have owned and operated several online ventures, everything from review sites to news outlets.
+I didn’t recognize it at the time, but I had crafted a bypass to the reputation grind.
+I had the next best thing: a killer web presence.

 When I decided to write fiction, I already had the basic tools.
-The only thing I lacked was proper technique.
-When I wrote the first draft of Transient, much of it read like a technical manual.
-I needed to learn act structure, hooks, provocation, etc. You know, the things that make fiction interesting as opposed to a sleeping aid.
-Looking back on it, the first draft actually read quite well as a medical journal about vampires.
-But, the story lacked pacing, structure, and a meaningful plot.
-In other words, it sucked, which kind of defeated the purpose.
+I still needed to learn hooks, structure, provocation, etc. You know, the things that make books interesting as opposed to sleeping aids.
+The first draft of my debut novel Transient actually read pretty well as a thesis on vampire biology, but the story lacked pacing and plot.
+It sucked, in other words, which kind of defeated the purpose.

 That’s when my writing career began to take shape.
 I started learning more and more about the craft.
 I read constantly and devoured every pro tip I could find.
-The most exciting moment for me came when I was reading a book and could actually critique it.
+The most exciting moment came when I was reading a book and could actually critique it.
 “This writing sucks and this is why it sucks.”
-Course, I was reading my own damn book, but that’s beside the point.
+(I was reading my own book, but that’s beside the point.)
 I had gained the insight I needed to write decent fiction.
 I was by no means at a Douglas Adams level, but I finally had momentum and I’ve ridden it ever since.